OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 In general, never change an environment variable at run-time via `remote_console` unless you have read and understood the code that uses it.

+### Accessing configuration

+From the command line it is possible to view the current description of a configuration option using `riak admin describe <option_name>` e.g. `riak admin describe conditional_put_mode `.

+Note that the result of `describe` request id the current schema documentation of an option, whereas if a `riak.conf` file has been kept in place between upgrades, that `riak.conf` file may not have the up to data description.
+The command-line `describe` is a more reliable way of understanding the present advice for the option.

 ## Logging and Statistics

 ### Logging